emma-sax4/emmasax4.info/.github/contributing.md

 Note that the empty line in the middle and lack of tabs or spaces before the header are important.

-## Legos Collection
+## LEGO Collection

-This section references the Lego data... each Lego set/MOC individually.
+This section references the LEGO data... each LEGO set/MOC individually.

-The `_legos/` directory is a collection of different LEGO sets and MOCs that I've written.
+The `_lego/` directory is a collection of different LEGO sets and MOCs that I've written.
 My special LEGO page (which is only linked from the "Interests & Hobbies" page), loops through all of the LEGO entries.
 The front matter layout of one of these entries looks like this:

 ```yml
 ---